corda/corda/docs/source/design/targetversion/design.md

 * *Minimum platform version (Network)* The minimum platform version that the nodes must run in order to be able to join the network.
 Set by the network zone operator.
 The minimum platform version is distributed with the network parameters as `minimumPlatformVersion`.
  ([see docs:](https://docs.corda.net/network-map.html#network-parameters))

-* *Minimum target version (Network)* Does not exist yet.
-We are planning to introduce the minimum target Version as part of the network parameters.
-This document assumes that it indicates to nodes in the network that they should not run CorDapps with a target version lower than this.
+* *Minimum target version (Network)* Introduced in this document.
+The minimum target version would be part of the network parameters, similar to the minimum platform version.
+Nodes in the network will not run CorDapps with a target version lower than the network's minimum target version.

 * *Target platform version (CorDapp)* Introduced in this document.
 Indicates that a CorDapp was tested with this version of the Corda Platform and should be run at this API level if possible.